reef-chain/docs/content/docs/users/ledger.md

 toc: true
 ---

-{{< alert icon="⚠️" text="Ledger support is currently only available for advanced users.
-Reef app is currently pending Ledger store approval, after which it will be available for everyone." >}}
+{{< alert icon="⚠️" text="Ledger support is currently unavailable.
+Reef app will be upgraded and audited in the near future, after which it will be available for everyone." >}}

 ### Ledger device
 A Ledger device is a hardware wallet that is considered one of the most secure ways to store your digital assets.
 Ledger uses an offline, or cold storage, method of generating private keys, making it a preferred method for many crypto users.
 This guide will help you to connect your Ledger device to the Reef extension.
 Using an app listed above, such as [Reef console](https://console.reefscan.com) you can then use Reef extension to safely send REEF, stake REEF and other various actions from your hardware wallet account.